-WTG operation is associated with increased mortality risk to bat SAR, including direct striking of bats in flight as well as barotraumas associated with differences in air pressure near turbine blades (COSEWIC, 2013b).
+WTG operation is associated with increased mortality risk to bat SAR, including direct striking of bats in flight as well as barotraumas associated with differences in air pressure near WTG blades (COSEWIC, 2013).
 The operation of WTGs at the HIWEC may increase the risk of mortality to Little Brown Bat, Northern Myotis and Tricolored Bat.
-The Ontario Ministry of Natural Resources and Forestry (MNRF) has estimated that WTGs in Ontario result in the mortality of, on average, 14 bats / WTG / year, although mortality varies considerably across wind projects (MNRF, 2011b).
-However, Little Brown Bat, Northern Myotis and Tri-colored Bat appear to be less susceptible to WTG related mortality than long-distance migratory bat species such as Hoary and Silver-haired Bats; relatively low numbers of Little Brown Bat and very few Northern Myotis and Tri-colored Bat carcasses have been collected during post-construction mortality monitoring programs in Canada (COSEWIC, 2013b).
-Based on the Wind Energy Bird and Bat Monitoring Database, the average annual bat mortality estimate in Ontario is 19.08 bats/WTG/year in Ontario (EC et al., 2014).
-Little Brown Bat, Northern Myotis and Tri-coloured Bat comprised 15.7 percent, 0.41percent and 0.31percent of reported mortalities in Ontario (EC et al., 2014).
-Based on this information, approximately 272.60 Little Brown Bat, 7.12 Northern Myotis and 5.38 Tri-coloured Bat mortalities have the potential to occur each year at the HIWEC, consisting of 91 turbines.
-Female bats often establish maternity colonies or roosts in large-diameter trees during the early summer (COSEWIC, 2013b).
+The MNRF has estimated that WTGs in Ontario result in the mortality of, on average, 14 bats / WTG / year, although mortality varies considerably across wind projects (MNRF, 2011b).
+However, Little Brown Bat, Northern Myotis and Tricolored Bat appear to be less susceptible to WTG related mortality than long-distance migratory bat species such as Hoary and Silver-haired Bats; relatively low numbers of Little Brown Bat and very few Northern Myotis and Tri-colored Bat carcasses have been collected during post-construction mortality monitoring programs in Canada (COSEWIC, 2013).
+Based on the Wind Energy Bird and Bat Monitoring Database, the average annual bat mortality estimate in Ontario is 19.08 bats / WTG / year in Ontario (BSC, et al. 2014).
+Little Brown Bat, Northern Myotis and Tri-coloured Bat comprised 15.7%, 0.41% and 0.31% of reported mortalities in Ontario, respectively (BSC, et al. 2014).
+Based on this information, approximately 272.60 Little Brown Bat, 7.12 Northern Myotis and 5.38 Tri-coloured Bat mortalities have the potential to occur each year at the HIWEC, consisting of 91 WTGs.

+Female bats often establish maternity colonies or roosts in large-diameter trees during the early summer (COSEWIC, 2013).
 As a result, the removal of large trees such as hazard trees during maintenance of HIWEC access roads, overhead collector lines or the transmission line during the bat roosting season could result in mortality to adult female as well as juvenile Little Brown Bat, Northern Myotis and Tri-colored Bat.

 Lighting for WTGs during the operation of the HIWEC also has the potential to increase mortality of bat SAR.
-Artificial lighting may increase bat mortality, either through increased potential for predation by nocturnal predators such as owls, through a decrease in the ability of bats to avoid collisions with large objects (McGuire and Fenton, 2010) or through potentially increasing the presence of insect prey around turbine lights.
+Artificial lighting may increase bat mortality, either through increased potential for predation by nocturnal predators such as owls, through a decrease in the ability of bats to avoid collisions with large objects (McGuire and Fenton, 2010) or through potentially increasing the presence of insect prey around WTG lights.
 It has been suggested that insects are attracted to the increased light and/or warmth of lights (Rydell, 1992).